Narcissistic Personality Disorder – a Danger to Relationships

 Hey, I am all for someone getting a handle on their lives.
 Don’t get me wrong here.
 What I AM opposed to is the result of such teachings and motivational lectures that ultimately bring with it a mentality of superiority and self-exaltation to a place where it does more harm than good.
 I have seen NPD destroy marriages, bankrupt businesses, and adversely affect the lives of children who are exposed to adults (mainly parents) who suffer from Narcissistic Personality Disorder.

 See if you can recognize any of the following symptom in those in and around your life, or in young adults that you might know.
-And, as in everything that we learn concerning personal develipment, take a little time and do a serious self-examination of your own life and see if any of these symptoms are present in your own life.
+As in everything that we learn as a part of personal development, take a little time and do a serious self-examination of your own life.
+See if any of these symptoms are present in your own life.
+NPD is characterized by dramatic emotional behavior.
+If you have ever been around someone who is continually instigating drama and escalating hostilities in a relationship because they are not getting their way or they do not feel understood, there is a very good possibility that they are struggling with this disorder.

 - Fantasizing about power, success and attractiveness